collaborativebioinformatics/Haploblock_Clusters/README.md

 <img width="1143" alt="image" src="https://github.com/user-attachments/assets/b20014b7-da86-499b-92d1-b5a9837554d1">

-## Hackathon plan

-### Step 1:

-- [x] Download phased vcfs from 1000 genome for one chromosome (Jedrzej)
-- [x] Download recombination hotspots for chromosome (Ben)
-- [x] Make haploblock coordinate system by interpolating between recombination hotspots (Jedrzej and Ben)
-- [x] Get ARG-Needle working on DNANexus (Ben and Minal)
-- [x] Get SHAPEIT5 working on DNAnexus (Ben and Jedrzej)
-- [x] Run ARG-Needle (Minal)
-- [ ] Get the similarity matrix (Jedrzej)
-- [x] Figure out way to merge rare variants information to the haploblocks (Michael and Jedrzej)

-        Rare variants are identified and extracted using bcftools based on a MAF threshold of less than 1%.
-        The extracted variants are annotated with functional and genomic information using ANNOVAR.
-        Using bedtools, these variants are mapped to haploblocks

-- [ ] Figure out way to look at cancer drivers (Michael and Elena)
-- [x] Figure out way to look at MHC/HLA/TCR (Minal and Umran)

-_Notes_

-   Major histocompatibility complex (MHC) on chromosome 6 of the human genome is a highly complex and polymorphic region crucial for immune system function, particularly through the Human Leukocyte Antigen (HLA) region, which presents antigens to T-cells.
-First-generation linkage disequilibrium (LD) or "genetic maps" aims to show how certain alleles inherited together and how haplotypes are organised within a MHC region (haplotype blocks).
-Identifying haplotype blocka are more efficient way to discover genes predisposing traits such as disease; instead of identifying individual SNPs, one can identify haplotype block with strong genetic association, thus approaches such as haplotype-tagSNPs would be used, decreasing the markers needed in the mapping process (PMID: 11586306).
-Previous efforts to create a diploid assembly has been done by Chin et al. (2020), where they created a human genome benchmark from a diploid assembly of the HG002 sample grom Genome in a Bottle (GIAB), and identifying phased small and structural variants.
-This benchmark covers 94% of the MHC with 22,368 variants under 50 bp, 49% more than a mapping-based benchmark, and effectively detects errors in mapping-based callsets in regions with dense, complex variation (PMID: 32963235).

-  ARGs provide a fine-scale map of recombination events, which is crucial for understanding the breakpoints that define MHC haplotype blocks.
-Identifying ARGs within MHC haplotype blocks would allow us to understand how recombination and inheritance patterns contribute to disease associations observed in the MHC region.
-Thus we can refine mapping to a trait e.g. disease, to more accurately pinpoint causal variants within haplotype blocks that influence disease susceptibility.

-  The approach to look at MHC/HLA region in our project could be extracting the MHC variants from ARG-Needle output and compare with existing MHC variants to MHC variants from GIAB benchmark study (PMID: 32963235).
-By doing that, we would be suggesting to infer a point/block of haplotype blocks from the variants truth set.
-For that, We can use bcftools with view functionality, specifying ~5MB MHC regions genomic location(chr6:28510020-33480577, GRCh38), or the bed file obtained conventionally from fasta file with GRCh38 genome build.
-Alternatively, we can compare our phased haplotype blocks with existing MHC variants, using hap.py (https://github.com/Illumina/hap.py).
-Recently Shafin K. et al (2021) used a similar approach to benchmark the MHC region against the Genome in a Bottle project (GIAB) truth set (PMID: 34725481).

-### Step 2:

-- [ ] Hypothetical hypothesis journeys and figures (ALL)
-- [ ] Get the SV dataset and try to implement step 1 on the SV dataset/WGS (Elena)
-- [ ] Glue software together (Elena/Jedrzej/Ben)
-- [ ] Test use cases (ALL)

 ## References

 1. Link V, Schraiber JG, Fan C, Dinh B, Mancuso N, Chiang CWK, Edge MD.
 Tree-based QTL mapping with expected local genetic relatedness matrices.
 Am J Hum Genet.
 2023 Dec 7;110(12):2077-2091. doi: 10.1016/j.ajhg.2023.10.017.
 PMID: 38065072; PMCID: PMC10716520.